Tedcharlesbrown/ofxEosSyncLib/README.md

 Since TCP uses the same port for tx and rx - it dedicates port 3032 for this.
 No need for the user to worry about anything else.

-*The other main reason is packet drops.*
+*The other main reason is: packet drops.*

 With less packets dropped, you can insure that all OSC is being received properly.
 Since the EOS actually sends hundreds of OSC packets per keystroke, making sure you get each one is important.